rniemela77/discord-bot/README.md

 ## TODO:

 - Clean up front end.
 Possibly make radio buttons instead of a dropdown.
-- Have tasks move from 'unfinished' to 'finished' when they are due.
-Only check 'unfinished' tasks
 - Make sure errors are handled properly for all requests
 - Set up MongoDB
 - Re-enable twillio commands